- Home

 - prayer or meditation groups

-- a feeling of unity and connection from the congregation
+- a feeling of unity and connection with the congregation

 - practical, emotional and spiritual support offered by members of your spiritual or religious community.